Everything On DocuSign Phishing Attacks in 3 Minutes

-With an increase in complex attacks targeting cloud email users, it is more critical than ever to ensure that remote workers are protected in Office 365.
-Office 365 default security alone is alarmingly insufficient in safeguarding users, and conventional security solutions are no longer able to keep pace with attackers' sophisticated tactics.
-A comprehensive, multi-layered approach to email security is needed to fortify Office 365 email against DocuSign phishing scams and other emerging exploits.
+With an increase in complex attacks targeting cloud email users, it is more critical than ever to ensure that remote workers are protected in Microsoft 365.
+Microsoft 365 default security alone is alarmingly insufficient in safeguarding users, and conventional security solutions are no longer able to keep pace with attackers' sophisticated tactics.
+A comprehensive, multi-layered approach to email security is needed to fortify Microsoft 365 email against DocuSign phishing scams and other emerging exploits.

-Download our free eGuide to learn more about protecting users in Office 365.
+Download our free eGuide to learn more about protecting users in Microsoft 365.

 - Demystifying Phishing Attacks: How to Protect Yourself Now